quicwg/base-drafts/draft-ietf-quic-recovery.md

 reordering_threshold:
-: The largest packet number gap between the largest acked congestion controlled packet and smaller unacknowledged congestion controlled packet before it is declared lost.
+: The largest packet number gap between the largest acked congestion-controlled packet and an unacknowledged congestion-controlled packet with a lower packet number before it is declared lost.

 time_reordering_fraction:
 : The reordering window as a fraction of max(smoothed_rtt, latest_rtt).